All Episodes

 And that is up to you.

-And then you're going to get to hear the Democrats talk about how fair they are and how much they care about you.
+And you're going to get to hear the Democrats talk about how fair they are and how much they care about you.

 But people have to lose their jobs in order for others to get that raise.

-It's just it's simple mathematics.
+It's just, it's simple mathematics.

-It isn't, if it's explained properly.
+It isn't if it's explained properly.

 The problem is that most people think that there is no such thing as a small business.